Now Hiring: A Designer Who Can Ship

 I’ll start accepting applications on Friday, October 4.
 I’ll keep applications open for 2 weeks and close them on Friday, October 18.

 If earlier posts are any indication, I’m expecting to receive anywhere from dozens to hundreds of applications.
-My goal would be to narrow down to a list of 10 candidates that I interview during the week of October 21.
+My goal would be to narrow down to a list of up to 10 candidates that I interview during the week of October 21.

 For those of you that I don’t think are a good fit, I will send you a short email to let you know as much by Friday, October 25.
 I can’t promise to give any specific feedback in this email.
 If you’d like specific feedback about why you weren’t chosen, I’ll ask for your consent to make a video or write a post to critique your portfolio publicly so that others can learn from it as well.